RobertCSternberg/ARPNetworkMonitor/README.md

 `docker build -t networkscanner .`

 ## Docker container
 I encourage you to build the container yourself.
-If you do not want or cannot do so, there is a ready-made docker container (only x64) available at https://hub.docker.com/r/alestrix/arpscanweb
+If you do not want or cannot do so, there is a ready-made docker container (only x64, no arm, no arm64, no mips) available at https://hub.docker.com/r/alestrix/arpscanweb

-Please note that currently the `latest` tag points to a build of the master branch.

 ## Usage
 Run the Docker container in the background with network host and necessary capabilities.
-It will restart automatically if it stops for any reason:
+It should restart automatically if it stops for any reason:
 `docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner`

 The scan defaults to the network 192.168.1.0/24.
 If you want to change this, add the network as parameter: